 GeneCards Summary for PTCH1 Gene

 PTCH1 (Patched 1) is a Protein Coding gene.
-Diseases associated with PTCH1 include holoprosencephaly-7 and basaloid follicular hamartoma.
-Among its related pathways are Signaling by GPCR and Proteoglycans in cancer.
+Diseases associated with PTCH1 include basal cell nevus syndrome and holoprosencephaly-7.
+Among its related pathways are Signaling by GPCR and Signaling by GPCR.
 GO annotations related to this gene include heparin binding and cholesterol binding.
 An important paralog of this gene is NPC1L1.

 UniProtKB/Swiss-Prot for PTCH1 Gene

 Acts as a receptor for sonic hedgehog (SHH), indian hedgehog (IHH) and desert hedgehog (DHH).
 Associates with the smoothened protein (SMO) to transduce the hedgehogs proteins signal.
 Seems to have a tumor suppressor function, as inactivation of this protein is probably a necessary, if not sufficient step for tumorigenesis.